 We also have a very comprehensive guide to visiting Mount Rushmore and suggested 1-3 day itineraries for the Black Hills.

 Day 16: Grand Teton National Park to Salt Lake City

 We left Grand Teton in the morning after a short stop at the scenic String Lake.
-We chose the more scenic road to Salt Lake City, the US-89 past the Bear Lake.
+We chose the more scenic road to Salt Lake City, the US-89 past Bear Lake.

-In the afternoon we visited the Salt Lake City Temple Square, the headquarters of LDS church, the Mormon religion.
+In the afternoon we visited the Salt Lake City Temple Square, the headquarters of the LDS church, the Mormon religion.
 Wow!
 What an impressive place, definitely a must if you find yourself in Salt Lake City.
 All the people we met there were incredibly friendly and eager to show us around and tell more about each building we visited.
 I don’t think I have ever visited such a warm place, they made us feel truly welcome.